 No two cuts were identical in antique diamonds.
 Today, however, there are established standards to maximize the brilliance of each stone.
 Even though both old-mine cut diamonds and brilliant cut diamonds have the same amount of facets, modern jewelers and cutters have better tools.
 They are able to create precise lines and angles to maximize the brilliance of each stone.

 Aside from the technical differences listed above, there are many subjective differences people consider when purchasing a diamond.
 Old-mine enthusiasts will usually describe the old mine cut diamond as fiery and warm.
 Some explain that because the modern diamond is designed for optimum brilliance, the old mine retains a livelier inner light.

 Another very important element is age and rarity.
-There are countless, modern, brilliant diamonds in circulation, but only a handful of old mine diamonds available.
+There are countless modern, brilliant diamonds in circulation, but only a handful of old mine diamonds are available.